VOLVO0/creative-coding-fall-2019/README.md

 The introductory survey is here: https://forms.gle/n76gsg4yNpo3yKvX8

+The class Google Drive is here: https://drive.google.com/open?id=1Yq0oKRxbXknLG9msfFEMMADDrZdJFfMy

-This site can also be reached via: bit.ly/micacode2019
+This site can also be reached via: https://bit.ly/micacode2019

 We meet at 4pm on Thursdays in the Dolphin design center, room 240 on the second floor.